Baltimore Entry Requirements

 Important Notice Entry requirements can change at any time.
 Always verify current requirements with official government sources before traveling.

 Information last reviewed December 2024.
-Always verify with official government sources (U.S. Department of State and U.S. Customs and Border Protection) before traveling, as immigration policies and health requirements can change.
+Always verify with official government sources before traveling.

 Visa Requirements